-Instructor: Prof. Kristopher G. Klein, Kuiper Space Sciences 431; kgklein@arizona.edu Office Hours: Thursday: 10:30-12 noon; Wednesday: 10 - 11:30pm (or by arrangement) This class is scheduled to be taught in the in person modality.
+Instructor: Prof. Kristopher G. Klein, Kuiper Space Sciences 431; kgklein@arizona.edu Office Hours: Monday: 2:30-4:00pm; Thursday: 3:00 - 4:30pm (or by arrangement) This class is scheduled to be taught in the in person modality.

 This course will use a D2L website for assignments, lecture notes, and communications.
 Email communications with Prof. Klein should include PTYS 505A in the subject line and be from your UA email address; I will endeavor to respond to emails within one business day.